 There are more violence and civil unrest due to disinformation.
 One speaker in the movie says, "What we're seeing is a global assault on democracy.
 Most of the countries that are targeted are countries that run democratic elections."

 There is a scene that shows politician Marco Rubio declare, "We are a nation of people that no longer speak to each other.
 We are a nation of people who have stopped being friends with people because of who they voted for in the last election.
 We are a nation of people who have isolated ourselves to only watch channels that tell us that we're right."
 This is a good point by Rubio; however, I want to state that whatever he says should be taken with a grain of salt because he has spread misinformation about climate change.

-In the movie, one person states, "If everyone's entitled to their own facts, there's really no need for compromise, no need for people to come together.
+In the movie "The Social Dilemma," one person states, "If everyone's entitled to their own facts, there's really no need for compromise, no need for people to come together.
 In fact, there's really no need for people to interact.
 We need to have some shared understanding of reality.
 Otherwise, we aren't a country."

 Tristan conveys that "If we don't agree on what is true or that there is such a thing as truth, we're toast.
 This is the problem beneath other problems because if we can't agree on what's true, then we can't navigate out of any of our problems."

 Tristan also adds that "It's not about the technology being the existential threat.
 It's the technology's ability to bring out the worst in society and the worst in society being the existential threat."

 Tristan mentions that "If technology creates mass chaos, outrage, incivility, lack of trust in each other, loneliness, alienation, more polarization, more election hacking, more populism, more distraction and inability to focus on the real issues that's just society.
 And now society is incapable of healing itself and just devolving into a kind of chaos."